 However, orzo, in Italian, means barley, and the type of orzo I’m going to tell you about is a caffeine-free barley drink, which is very popular in Italy.
-My children grew up having “toast and orzo” for breakfast, and the photo you see above, is my breakfast from a few days ago (adult version of toast and orzo, you’ll see the children’s version below.)
+My children grew up having toast and orzo for breakfast.
+The photo you see above is my breakfast from a few days ago (adult version of toast and orzo).
+You’ll see the children’s version below.

 This is another brand of Orzo I buy; this “solubile” can be made easily in a pot or cup as it melts easily.
-However there is another type, “tostato, macinato” which can be made in an espresso coffee maker.
-The products have no added sugar: the only ingredient is barley.
+However there is another type, “tostato, macinato” (toasted, ground) which can be made in an espresso coffee maker.
+These products have no added sugar: the only ingredient is barley.

-Orzo is much like coffee, but milder, and caffeine-free, making it a perfect beverage for children and those who want a coffee substitute.
-I don’t drink coffee (my aunt says this makes me “un-Italian”), but I love orzo.
-The best place to look for orzo products would be in your local Italian market, however, Amazon does sell it too, albeit at a much higher price.
+Orzo coffee substitute is much like coffee, but milder, and caffeine-free, making it a perfect beverage for children and those who want a coffee alternative.
+I don’t usually drink coffee (my aunt says this makes me “un-Italian”), but I love orzo.
+One place to look for orzo products would be in your local Italian market, however, Amazon does sell it too.

 - milk (or water)

-With the “solubile” type of Orzo, there’s no need to premix and add to the milk or water, you can just add it directly to the cup full of liquid (like instant coffee), but if you don’t have this kind, you’ll want to make it the way I show below.
+With the “solubile” type of Orzo, there’s no need to premix and add to the milk or water, you can just add it directly to the cup full of liquid (like instant coffee), but if you don’t have “solubile”, you’ll want to make it the way I show below.

 Continue to stir over medium high heat until mixed well.
 Add sugar to taste, if desired.
 I like about 1/2 teaspoon of sugar in mine.

-Serve hot in a cup or mug, or if making breakfast for a child, break up pieces of toasted bread into a bowl and pour the orzo over it.
+Serve hot in a cup or mug, or if making breakfast for a child, break up pieces of toasted bread into a bowl.
+Next, pour the orzo over it.

-Serve immediately, or for a very young child, let cool slightly.
+Serve orzo coffee substitute immediately, or for a very young child, let cool slightly.
+Enjoy!